-Budgeted cost: £ 4000
+Budgeted cost: £4,385

 Activity Evidence that supports this approach Challenge number(s) addressed Run Lego therapy intervention.
 EEF research highlights that to close the attainment gap between those children eligible for PP and those who are not.
 The support needs not be generalised support but targeted within the classroom or high- quality delivery of 1:1 or small group interventions for which the LSA is trained to deliver.
+3,5

 EEF states that 'small group tuition is most likely to be effective if it is targeted at pupil's specific needs.
-3,5 Invite all pupils eligible for pupil premium to join an after-school club each term.
+Invite all pupils eligible for pupil premium to join an after-school club each term.
 To enable pupil premium eligible pupils to have the same opportunities as their peers.
-3

-All pupils to receive a school meal during the day and be offered milk.
+3 All pupils to receive a school meal during the day and be offered milk.
 To enable pupil premium eligible pupils to have a school lunch and the opportunity to have daily milk.
-1-5 Offer all pupil premium eligible pupils funding for enrichment activities.
-To enable pupil premium eligible pupils to have the same opportunities as their peers.
-3
+1-5 Offer all pupil premium eligible pupils funding for enrichment activities. e.g. Forest School To enable pupil premium eligible pupils to have the same opportunities as their peers.
+3 Purchase of Paul Dix resources to support change to whole school behaviour policy.
+Social emotional learning intervention has 'an identifiable and significant impact' on pupils' progress.
+6 Emotion Coaching Training for all staff.
+Social emotional learning intervention has 'an identifiable and significant impact' on pupils' progress.
+6

-Total budgeted cost: £ 9348
+Total budgeted cost: £ 14,885